JeffersonLab/jaws/README.md

 The alarm system supports acknowledgements - alarms registered as "latching" require acknowledgment.
 Since acknowledgements need to be tied to a specific instance of an alarming message alarm acknowledgements are placed on the same topic as alarming messages (active-alarms) to ensure messages are ordered (given a single partition).

 ### Active Alarm Types
 Since different alarm producers may have producer specific alarm data the active alarm schema is actually an extendable union of schemas.
-Generally the basic alarming or acknowledgement messagse should be used for simplicity, but sometimes extra info is required.
+Generally the basic alarming or acknowledgement messages should be used for simplicity, but sometimes extra info is required.
 For example, EPICS alarms have severity and status fields.

 ### Message Metadata
 The alarm system topics are expected to include audit information in Kafka message headers: